apache/druid/docs/operations/auth-ldap.md

 ldapsearch -x -W -H ldap://<ldap_server>  -D"uuser1@example.com" -b "dc=example,dc=com" "(sAMAccountName=uuser1)"
 ```

 Note the `memberOf` attribute in the results; it shows the groups that the user belongs to.
 You will use this value to map the LDAP group to the Druid roles later.
-This attribute may be implemented differently on different ldap servers; some ldap servers may support nested groupings, and return a user as being part of a group, if they are part of a subgroup of the group, and some other server implementations may not support this.
-Some ldap server implemetations may not have any object classes that contain this attribute all-together.
+This attribute may be implemented differently on different types of LDAP servers.
+For instance, some LDAP servers may support nested groupings, and return a user as being part of a group, if they are part of a subgroup of the group.
+Some LDAP server implementations may not have any object classes that contain this attribute altogether.
 The sAMAccountName attribute used in this example contains the authenticated user identity.
-This is an attribute of an object class specific to Microsoft Active Directory, the object classes and attribute used in your ldap server could be different.
+This is an attribute of an object class specific to Microsoft Active Directory.
+The object classes and attribute used in your LDAP server may be different.

 ## Configure Druid user authentication with LDAP/Active Directory